yonglid/CS205-Final-Project/README.md

 ### p100
 ### Modeling: The Lattice Boltzmann Model (LBM)

 To model blood flow, one might typically think about using the Navier-stokes equation for fluid dynamics simulations.
 However, blood is a a multiphase non-Newtonian viscoelastic fluid.
 These properties essentially mean the continuum approximations of Navier-stokes do not hold for modeling blood flow.
+[Click here to see the python code](https://github.com/yonglid/CS205-Final-Project/blob/master/Lattice_Boltzmann.py)

 Overall, there are a few advantages of using LBM to model blood flow.